vnephologist/xi-iot-datastream/contents/lab.rst

 The view does a few things:

-- Registers the '/' URL
+- Registers the '/' URL.
+Do you recall the 404 error we received when first running our app?
+This is where we are instructing Flask how to handle requests to the root (`/`) URL.
 - Creates an instance of our `form` view
 - Renders the view based on the `index.html` template (which we will create shortly)

 However, for this view to function correctly, we now need to make it available via the application initialisation script.

-Open `lab/__init__.py`
+- Open `lab/__init__.py`

-Below the line that says `    pass`, add the following content, remembering to indent the code correctly:
+- Below the line that says `    pass`, add the following content, remembering to indent the code correctly:

 .. code-block:: python